Ekur17/SE4458Final/README.md

 The application supports real-time appointment scheduling, ensuring efficient booking management.
 Users can authenticate using Google Authentication, and doctors can manage their availability through a structured scheduling system.
 Cloud Firestore is used as a NoSQL database to store user and appointment data.
 The system integrates RabbitMQ for handling appointment notifications asynchronously, ensuring a smooth user experience.
-Security measures include role-based access control, Firebase authentication, and inappropriate language filtering in reviews.
-The system also features email notifications for appointment reminders and doctor rating requests.
+Security measures include role-based access control.
+The system also features email notifications for appointment and doctor rating requests.

 # **Tech Stack**